Sphonic/sphonic-phantom/README.md

 The only approach for running embedded Cassandra that appeared to be working in multiple tests with the existing Eris Analytics project has been to let sbt manage the embedded Cassandra (as an sbt Task that gets triggered before the test task is run).
 When run as an sbt task, a singleton is really global for the whole build as the build classes do not get loaded multiple times.
-In the Analytics code base this has been tested through defining these tasks locally in the build class.

-From here it should be easy to extract the logic into a separate sbt plugin.
-The suggestion would be to call this project `phantom-sbt` and completely decomission the entire `phantom-testing` artifact, as it does not contain anything robust enough to keep around.

-Plugin classes are hopefully also only loaded once in a multi-project build, so that the global state management remains.
-This is the final aspect that still needs to be tested once there is a separate plugin.